seezaara/JSIS/README.md

 </p>

 # What is Jsis?
-Jsis is an easy, fast, and realtime reactive JavaScript framework.
+JSIS is a fast, reactive JavaScript framework designed for developers who want the simplicity of vanilla JS without the hassle of manually managing the DOM and templates.
+It works with just HTML, requiring minimal separate scripts, making it lightweight and easy to use.

 # Why Should You Use Jsis?